-Olive trees are pollinated by wind so they will need to be outdoors when flowering.
-Whitish blooms are produced in loose clusters in late Spring and by shaking the branches gently at this time you will help to distribute the pollen.
+Olive trees are pollinated by wind, so they will need to be outdoors when flowering.
+Whitish blooms are produced in loose clusters in late Spring, and by shaking the branches gently at this time you will help to distribute the pollen.
 Although most olive tree varieties are self-fertile, in our cooler climate it may be useful to introduce another cultivar cross-pollinator to boost pollination.
 This should help increase fruit production.

 Hot and dry winds or prolonged cool, wet weather during flowering time will have an impact when growing olives.
 Consequently, as with other fruit trees, yields will vary from year to year.
-Olive trees flower and fruit on one year old wood and fruit will not be produced on any shaded areas of the tree.
+Olive trees flower and fruit on one-year-old wood, and fruit will not be produced on any shaded areas of the tree.

-Correct pruning is therefore necessary in order maintain fruit production.
+Correct pruning is therefore necessary in order to maintain fruit production.
 They key is getting the right balance between density and sunlight.
 We recommend taking a look at our guide on olive tree pruning if you need some more information.

 Remember to water your olive tree.
 Flowering can be inhibited by very dry soil conditions.
 Watering between February and May if the weather is dry is imperative if you are aiming to grow your own olives.
 Continue to water throughout the summer to swell the fruit and prevent it from shrivelling.
 You should never allow olive trees to sit in water.
-Ensure there is adequate drainage and water in small amounts, frequently.
+Ensure there is adequate drainage and water, in small amounts, frequently.

 Thinning the crop